 Cheese is quite often chosen over milk if given the choice, where most parents happily oblige.
-In fact, cheese is one the healthiest snacks for your child’s teeth because it stimulates the salivary glands to help protect teeth from acids that cause cavities.
+In fact, cheese is one of the healthiest snacks for your child’s teeth because it stimulates the salivary glands to help protect teeth from acids that cause cavities.

-But just because both cheese and milk comes from cows it doesn’t mean that they are on par in the nutritional stakes.
+But just because both cheese and milk come from cows it doesn’t mean that they are on par in the nutritional stakes.
 Sure, cheese is a great source of calcium, potassium, protein and vitamin D but it also contains fat, saturated fat and salt.
-Milk is also a great source of vitamin D but to fulfill the same percentage as a glass of milk your child would have to chow down on 10 slices of cheese to get the same amount.
+Milk is also a great source of vitamin D but to fulfil the same percentage as a glass of milk your child would have to chow down on 10 slices of cheese to get the same amount.
 That’s a lot even for the biggest cheese lover!

 There is also the concern over kilojoules with cheese being much denser in energy than a glass of moo juice.
-Salt is also something to be aware of because it is part of the process in how cheese is made.
-Processed cheese such as cheese singles are another product again (being highly processed) so try and and steer clear of these.
+Salt is also something to be aware of because it is part of the process of how cheese is made.
+Processed cheese such as cheese singles are another product again (being highly processed) so try and steer clear of these.

 So what’s the best cheese for toddler/kids and what do we need to look for when buying?

 + A low fat/reduced fat cheese is preferred low in sodium (salt)

 + One to three-year-olds should eat about two grams, four to six-year-olds three grams and seven to ten-year-olds, five grams.

 + One serving should be the size of their fist keep it all in moderation – not served every meal